 It is important to make a distinction between an email archive and an email backup because the two terms are frequently confused.
 Both are important, but they are used in different situations.

 An email backup is a store of emails that can be recovered in case of emergency.
-If email data is lost, corrupted, or accidentally deleted, a copy can be recovered from a backup.
-Email backups will restore email accounts to the state they were in when the backup was made.
+If email data are lost, corrupted, or accidentally deleted, the mailbox can be restored from a backup.
+Email backups can be used to restore email accounts to the state they were in when the backup was made.
 Backups therefore need to be performed daily, but also weekly and monthly.
 Each time a backup is made, it will usually overwrite a previous copy.
 Email backups are not permanent and are not designed for long term storage.

 Why is it important to have an email archive?

-One of the main benefits of an email archive is to reduce the storage space required for individual mailboxes.
+One of the main benefits of an email archive is to reduce the storage space required for mailboxes.
 Smaller mailboxes are faster to search and retrieve information.
-The mailbox should only contain a working copy of email from the last few days or weeks.
+The mailbox should only contain a working copy of emails from the last few days or weeks.
 The remaining emails should be moved to an archive where they can be retrieved as and when necessary.
 This eases the strain on the email server and improves performance.

 Email archiving is a legal requirement in many countries around the world.
 It is necessary to maintain an email archive to comply with specific industry regulations, as well as country and state laws.
 An archive is also required for eDiscovery.
 If legal action is taken against a business, it must be possible for emails, and documents sent via email, to be retrieved.
 These must be provided during litigation.

 eDiscovery can prove extremely expensive if an email archiving solution is not used.
-If documents or emails are requested they can be obtained from an archive.
-If they need to be obtained from individual computers, the time required to locate the emails would be considerable.
-You may even need to search every computer in your organization.
+If documents or emails are requested they can be quickly found and exported from an archive.
+If emails need to be obtained from individual computers, or from backups, the time required to locate the emails would be considerable.
+You may even need to search every computer in your organization!
 If you run a small business and have 20 computers and email accounts, this would take quite a while.
 If you run a business with 10,000 computers and email accounts, you could be in real trouble if you don’t have an email archive.

-eDiscovery requirements mean an email archive must be searchable, and therefore the organization of the archive is critical.
+Email archives must be searchable, so the organization of the archive is critical.
 How so?
 Well, that is best illustrated with an example.
 An executive criminal case involving Nortel Networks resulted in 23 million pages of electronic email records being delivered by the prosecution.
 That is a lot of data.
-Unfortunately, the data was in a bit of a mess because it had not been well organized.
+Unfortunately, the information was in a mess because it had not been well organized.
 So much of a mess that Ontario Superior Court Justice Cary Boswell ordered the prosecution to re-present it to the defense in a comprehensible format.
 It was described as an “unsearchable morass.”

-Organizing 23 million pages of email takes a considerable amount of time.
+Organizing 23 million pages of emails takes a considerable amount of time.
 It is therefore important to get the structure of the archive correct from the outset.